 DustScanAQ conduct indoor and outdoor workplace dust surveys.
 We use hand-held particulate samplers in selected and representative locations to assess the concentrations of either total inhalable (TSP), thoracic (PM10), respirable (PM4) or high-risk respirable (PM2.5) dust within working areas and at varying heights.
 Whilst such surveys are not definitive in terms of COSHH regulations they are useful to identify key ‘dusty’ areas and processes; the location of many such dust sources and ‘dusty’ locations can be investigated during a survey.

-High levels of workplace dust and fine particulates can have a serious effect on the health of staff and the efficiency of plant and equipment.
+High levels of dust and fine particulates in a work environment can have a serious effect on the health of staff and the efficiency of plant and equipment.
 Indoors, fine dust particles may remain suspended for many hours and at times accumulate in areas away from obvious point sources.

-Recent workplace dust surveys and mapping exercises include projects for major building refurbishment works, a sheet metal fabrication factory and an incinerator bottom ash (IBA) processing facility.
+Recent work dust surveys and mapping exercises include projects for major building refurbishment works, a sheet metal fabrication factory and an incinerator bottom ash (IBA) processing facility.